tylerlong/manate/README.md

 ## What's the value of manate?

+It allows you to maintain your app state in OOP style, although OOP is optional to use this library.

 It supports TypeScript very well.

 It is very straightforward to use.
 You don't need to learn any new concepts.

-It allows you to maintain your app state in OOP style.
-I am not saying that OOP style is the best practice for state management.
-But if do want to code your state in OOP style, you should give this library a try.

-Merely 200+ lines of code.
+Merely 300 lines of code.
 There is no rocket science in this library.

 ## Installation